Joe Williams (jazz singer): Career

-From 1954 to 1961 he was the singer for the Count Basie Orchestra.
+From 1954 to 1961, he was the singer for the Count Basie Orchestra.
 "Every Day I Have the Blues", recorded in 1955, and "Alright, Okay, You Win" were among many successful recordings from this period.

 After leaving the Basie band, Williams had a successful career as a soloist at festivals, in clubs, and on television.
 He and Basie remained on good terms, and he regularly appeared with the Basie orchestra.
 He toured and made recordings with many other musicians, including Harry "Sweets" Edison in 1961–62, Junior Mance between 1962 and 1964, George Shearing in 1971, and Cannonball Adderley between 1973 and 1975.
 He went on a long tour from Egypt to India with Clark Terry in 1977, and toured Europe and the United States with Thad Jones and the Basie Orchestra in 1985.
 He also worked with his own combos, which between 1970 and 1990 usually included the pianist Norman Simmons, and often had Henry Johnson on guitar.

 Williams sang with the Basie orchestra in two films, Jamboree in 1957 and Cinderfella in 1960.
 He sometimes worked as an actor, and he had a supporting role in the movie The Moonshine War released in 1970.
 Williams appeared several times on Sesame Street in the 1980s and early 1990s.

 In 1982, Joe played the part of jazz musician Sonny Goodman in an episode ("Jazz") of the television series Lou Grant.
-He later portrayed Al Hanks, father of Clair Huxtable, in three episodes of the 1984-1992 series The Cosby Show ("Clair's Sister," season 2; "The March," season 3; "And So We Commence," season 8).
+He later portrayed Al Hanks, father of Clair Huxtable, in three episodes of the 1984–1992 series The Cosby Show ("Clair's Sister," season 2; "The March," season 3; "And So We Commence," season 8).

 In later life, Williams often worked in hotels and clubs in Las Vegas, Nevada, but also sang at festivals and worked on cruise ships.
 He toured again with the Basie Orchestra, this time under the direction of Frank Foster, who had succeeded Thad Jones as leader of the band.
 Williams sang with the former Ellington Orchestra drummer Louie Bellson in Duke Ellington's jazz suite Black, Brown and Beige; in about 1993 or 1994 he again toured with George Shearing.

 Death

-Williams died on March 29, 1999, in Las Vegas, at the age of 80.
-He had been hospitalized the week before for a respiratory ailment.
+Williams had a history of respiratory issues throughout his career but managed to treat them with home oxygen and other treatments.
+On March 29, 1999, he was hospitalized for breathing issues at Sunrise Hospital and Medical Center in Las Vegas.
+Not trusting of the medication given for his respiratory problems due to side effects, he requested his wife to take him home.
+After she refused, Williams left on his own and collapsed on the street about 2 miles away from the hospital from the sweltering Las Vegas heat.
+He died later that day at the age of 80.